jkingportfolio/CI_PP3_Taco_Trailer/README.md

 16. As the site owner, I would want to be able to access a password locked admin area.
 17. As the site owner, I would want to be able to access all previous order records.
 18. As the site owner, I would want to be able to access a list of pending orders.
-19. As the site owner, I would want the registered users information to be saved to a google sheets file.
+19. As the site owner, I would want the registered users' information to be saved to a Google Sheets file.
-20. As the site owner, I would want orders to be saved to a google sheets file.
+20. As the site owner, I would want orders to be saved to a Google Sheets file.
 21. As the site owner, I would want the user to get feedback based on their input.
 22. As the site owner, I would want the app to have security features.